sshh12/llm_optimize/README.md

 #### Traditional Optimization

 There's a ton of different ways libraries do blackbox optimization.
-It mainly comes down to definiting a function that takes a set of float params and converts them into a score, some bounds/constraints, and then an algorthm strategically varies the params to maximize (or minimize) the value outputted by the function.
-It's refered to as "blackbox" optimization because the function `f()` can be any arbitrary function (although ideally continuous and convox).
+It mainly comes down to defining a function that takes a set of float params and converts them into a score, some bounds/constraints, and then an algorthm strategically varies the params to maximize (or minimize) the value outputted by the function.
+It's referred to as "blackbox" optimization because the function `f()` can be any arbitrary function (although ideally continuous and/or convox).

 Here's an example with [`black-box`](https://pypi.org/project/black-box/):